Virtual Tour

 Check Your Answer

-One example of success made possible by the Free Enterprise System is WW “Foots” Clements who, through hard work and perseverance, rose from a delivery truck driver to the CEO of the Dr Pepper company.
+One example of success made possible by the free market system is W.W.
+“Foots” Clements who, through hard work and perseverance, rose from a route salesman to the CEO of the Dr Pepper company.

 Brain Pop: Foots showed that great leaders and entrepreneurs can come from anywhere.